Excavation access—

 • Ripper for tough, compacted ground

-Steep or Unstable Terrain
+Steep or unstable terrain

 Near wetlands, streams, or protected areas where emissions and spill risk matter.